 Intuitive Eating Is a Happier and Healthier Way to Eat—Here's How to Begin

-What if we told you that you can eat whatever you want and still be healthy?
-That there are no "good" or "bad" foods?
+What if we told you that the practice of intuitive eating would finally let you eat whatever you want and still be healthy?
+And that there are no "good" or "bad" foods?
 That you never have to feel guilty about enjoying ice cream on a hot summer day or a slice of pie at a family gathering?
 You might think we were reporting on a new fad diet, but happily, the opposite is true.
 It was 25 years ago that two nutritionists unveiled a radical approach to food and health called intuitive eating—and it's now finally being embraced by the mainstream.

 The time is right for this approach to take hold.
 Only about 20 percent of women feel "very" or "extremely" satisfied with their weight, according to recent research in the journal Body Image.
 But even as the focus on dieting to be thin has given way to an emphasis on eating "clean" to be healthy, the obesity levels in our country have risen.
 Restricting food doesn't seem to be working.
 Exercising without changing our diets isn't effective either.
 Intuitive eating just might be the answer.

-"There's been a backlash to all the rules about eating clean, which has created a space for intuitive eating," says Virginia Sole-Smith, author of The Eating Instinct: Food Culture, Body Image, and Guilt in America ($18; amazon.com).
+"There's been a backlash to all the rules about eating clean, which has created a space for intuitive eating," says Virginia Sole-Smith, author of The Eating Instinct: Food Culture, Body Image, and Guilt in America ($14; amazon.com).
 "It's less work, you give yourself permission to eat a range of foods, and you free yourself from weight-loss expectations."

 Intuitive eating separates the idea of "healthy weight" from overall health.
 Research finds that people who engage in four habits—doing regular physical activity, eating at least five fruits and vegetables a day, not smoking, and consuming alcohol moderately—experience similar mortality rates, regardless of how much they weigh, says Kristen Murray, a registered dietitian in Cleveland, Ohio, who specializes in intuitive eating.
 Unlike dieting, which tends to be about restricting ourselves and trying to override our bodies' instincts, intuitive eating is about self-compassion and trusting our bodies, she says.